Page 1: Biography

 Ngati Rakaipaaka and Ngati Kahungunu; Mormon leader, farmer, interpreter, community leader

-This biography, written by Huia Koziol, was first published in the Dictionary of New Zealand Biography, vol 4, 1998.
+This biography, written by Huia Koziol, was first published in the Dictionary of New Zealand Biography in 1998.

 Hirini (Sidney) Whaanga Christy, great-grandson of Ngati Rakaipaaka and Ngati Kahungunu leader Ihaka Whaanga, was born on 16 August 1883 at Nuhaka.
 His mother, Mihi Mere Whaanga, was the eldest daughter of Hirini Te Rito Whaanga and his third wife, Mere Hunonga Schmidt (Mete) of Ngati Te Kauaha, a hapu of Ngati Rakaipaaka of Nuhaka.
 Hirini's father was Hupa Henare Christy, eldest son of Wiremu Kahukura Christy of Ngati Rakaipaaka and his wife, Mere Harete (Hallett).
 Through his great-grandfather, Te Apatu-o-te-rangi, Hirini claimed descent from the ancestor Te Rauhina.